Differentiating your organization with an advanced specialization in threat protection

 Microsoft is committed to ensuring you have the resources and guidance you need to help your organization—and ultimately your customers—secure your data.
-With this in mind, I’m thrilled to announce new advanced specializations for Microsoft Threat Protection and Microsoft Identity and Access Management, and Microsoft Information Protection and Governance that partners with an active Gold Security competency can now achieve.
+With this in mind, I’m thrilled to announce new advanced specializations for Microsoft Threat Protection, Microsoft Identity and Access Management, and Microsoft Information Protection and Governance that partners with an active Gold Security competency can now achieve.

 Advanced specialization—Microsoft Threat Protection

 The Threat Protection advanced specialization validates your technical capabilities in partnering with customers to deploy Microsoft 365 or Azure Defender, Microsoft Cloud App Security, or Azure Sentinel workloads.
 To earn an advanced specialization in this area, partners with an active gold Security competency must meet a stringent set of requirements including performance criteria, passing exams and certifications, and providing validated customer references.

 The Identity and Access Management advanced specialization validates your technical capabilities in partnering with customers to evaluate and deliver Microsoft Identity workloads with Azure Active Directory.
 To earn an advanced specialization in this area, partners with an active gold Cloud Platform competency must meet a stringent set of requirements including performance criteria, passing exams and certifications, and obtaining validated customer references.